-6. POLICIES AND PROCEDURES
+7. POLICIES AND PROCEDURES

-Given the nature of the project, no major labour-related risks are expected, however, the Bank's provisions on labour and working conditions apply given that the project will engage with direct workers and will also hire specialised consultants.
-Any contracts must also be consistent with the labour provisions outlined in the World Bank's Environmental and Social Framework.
-Mitigation measures will be established by incorporating standardised clauses in the contract documents so that the contractors are aware of the project's environmental and social obligations.
+Given the nature of the project, no major labor-related risks are expected, however, the Bank's provisions on labor and working conditions apply given that the project will engage with direct workersand will also hire specialized consultants.
+Any contracts must also be consistent with the labor provisions outlined in the World Bank's Environmental and Social Framework.
+Mitigation measures will be established by incorporating standardized clauses in the contract documents so that the contractors are aware of the project's E&S obligations.
 The PIU will ensure compliance with clauses.
-These clauses will include non-tolerance of gender-based violence (GBV), sexual harassment and sexual exploitation and abuse (SEA), and discrimination.
+These clauses will include non-tolerance of sexual harassment and sexual exploitation and abuse (SEA), and discrimination.
 Project workers will be employed on the basis of equal opportunity and there will be no discrimination as it relates to compensation, working conditions and terms of employment.
 All project workers will be given and receive training on the Code of Conduct as well as any OHS measures required under ESS2.